ADEMOLA200/stencyl-engine/block-docs/en/collision/points.md

 > **What is this for?** You can [tag tiles]($pedia/tiles/) with textual data that can be accessed during game.
 For example, a lava tile could convey that it's deadly to the touch, or a healing tile in an RPG could heal the character passing over it.
 > ![tile-editor]($pedia/tiles-and-tilesets/tile-metadata.png)

+# tile-position-for-collision -- Get Position for Collided Tile

+Returns the column or row of the collided tile.